twolfson/nightlife/cities/illinois_chicago.md

     - At midnight, both upstairs/downstairs were packed
     - At 1:15AM, upstairs started to loosen up but still had a large crowd
     - At 1:45AM, location closed

+## Eco
+- 3 floors
+    - Ground floor
+        - 1 medium room with small bar and small kitchen
+        - 1 small room for stairs
+        - 1 medium room, all dancefloor with stage
+    - Second floor
+        - 1 medium room with small bar and couches
+        - 1 small room with stairs
+        - 1 medium outdoor garden space
+    - Third floor
+        - 1 small room with pillows and tea
+- Went for Feastival 2015
+    - Plenty of people, everyone was friendly
+    - Dancefloor usually had people, there was always room to dance although it got hot quickly

 ## El Rey Ballroom
 - 1 floor